MECOnet-Code/Syntrofos-v1/README.md

 -   A beacon mechanism is integrated to signal out of safe range results or low signal conditions.
 -   Beacon power logic manages the activation and deactivation of the beacon based on signal quality.

+### Notes

+-   The system performs continuous real-time monitoring and updates LED status based on frequency domain analysis results.
+-   The LEDs exhibit specific patterns, such as rapid blinking or constant lighting, to convey information about the rates of the signals.
+-   Beacon indicator status reflects that one or more parameters are out of healthy range or abnormal sensor readings.

 ## **Functions:**

 -   **loop:** Continuously processes samples from RR and HR sensors in real-time in the frequency domain.